picmi/help/docs/business/workflows/content-blocks.md

 - Headings
 - Images
 - Videos
+- Data
+- item content

 ::: prompt
-Note: workflows are also made up of [questions](./questions.md) and personal information
+Note: workflows are also made up of [questions](./questions.md), Information, and contracts.
 :::

 ## Why use Content Blocks?